rerednawyerg/rerednawyerg.github.io/content/posts/firstpost.md

 I am an aspiring malware analyst/researcher.
 My intention for this blog is to create a place to post my attempts at reverse engineering and malware analysis.

-If you like the content, or want to correct any mistakes I may have made, feel free to contact me at mithrandir@defcon.social.
+If you like the content, or want to correct any mistakes I may have made, feel free to contact me at mithrandir@defcon.social or email me at rerednawyerg@gmail.com.